HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 in:

-q: Ist in Ihrem Förderungsbetrag ein Zuschlag enthalten für …
+q1: Ist in Ihrem Förderungsbetrag ein Zuschlag enthalten für …

-is:
+is: Bitte alles Zutreffende auswählen.

 it:

 st: